jbittel/django-mama-cas/docs/index.rst

 ============

 MamaCAS is a Django `Central Authentication Service (CAS)`_ single sign-on server.
-It implements the CAS 1.0 and 2.0 protocols, as well as some commonly used extensions to the specification.
+It implements the CAS 1.0, 2.0 and 3.0 protocols, including some of the optional features.

 CAS is a single sign-on protocol that allows a user to access multiple applications after providing their credentials a single time.
 It utilizes